-As Physicist-Programmer for EPP, I support the computing needs of the group in software development and deployment together with hardware support.
-I take a broad interest in the development of software for scientific research, especially in the areas of architectural design, compilers and build tools, cross-platform portability and user interface design.
+As the Research Software Engineer for EPP, I support the computing needs of the group in software development and deployment together with hardware support.
+I take a broad interest in the development of software for scientific research, especially in the areas of architectural design, compilers, build tools and packaging, cross-platform portability and user interface design.

 I contribute to the Geant4 Project, a C++ toolkit for the simulation of particle detectors used in HEP, Space Science, Medicine and many other fields.
-I also provide guides for installing Geant4 and building applications on Windows.
 You can also find some personal projects on my GitHub Profile.

 I contributed to a graduate course in Linux and C++ programming for particle physicists as part of the Spring Term of the Midlands Physics Alliance Graduate School.
 We provide a range of resources for students taking these courses together with hands on sessions introducing programming.